fly3st/learn-security/README.md

 * OWASP MAS Crackmes L1-L3, Triage with jadax, Frida and basic dynamic analysis
 * Document one reversing path and one runtime-hooking bypass on a Crackme (screens + code snippets) w/ relevant MASTG section citation

-**Each folder in the repo contains my personal notes on each subject, feel free to browse them or even correct me, I'm always learning.**
+**Each folder in the repo contains my personal notes on each subject, feel free to browse them and even correct me on any inaccuracies, I'm always learning.**